 Maternal and Child Health Consortium (MCHC) was created in 1991 by representatives from the Chester County Health Department, March of Dimes of Southeastern PA, League of Women Voters, and Planned Parenthood of Chester County on the belief that everyone should have access to high-quality health care.

-In 1995, we started providing prenatal case management for low-income pregnant and parenting women and their children.
-In 1997, with funding from the federal Healthy Start program, MCHC became one of 100 Healthy Start programs in the country.
-Our Family Benefits Program was soon introduced to provide uninsured/under-insured families with bilingual, bicultural assistance with accessing state subsidized health insurance programs and then in 2010 expanded to include enrollment in food benefits.
-In 2006, MCHC launched the Family Center Program to address a gap in school readiness among low-income families with children in southern Chester County.
+In 1995, we started providing prenatal case management for low-income pregnant and parenting people and their babies.
+In 1997, with funding from the federal Healthy Start program, we became one of 100 Healthy Start programs in the country.
+Our Family Benefits Program was soon introduced to help uninsured familes enroll into state subsidized health insurance and in 2010 added SNAP and other public benefits programs.
+In 2006, we launched the Family Center Program to address a gap in school readiness among low-income families with children in southern Chester County.

 We serve upwards of 5,000 people every year across all programs.
 We have risen as a leading maternal and child health service provider in the Chester County social safety net, with our work even having been cited in peer-reviewed scientific journals.
 Today, MCHC has an operating budget of over $2 million through public and private partnerships and strong community support.